JQIamo/hv-piezo-driver/README.md

 Planned implementation in codebase:

 * "unlimited digital integrator" -- uController integrates mod_in to zero with some given timeconstant.
+(DONE)
+* scan module -- generate output scan/sweep. (easy to do, but need to find time.
+Stub `scan_module.h` file in code already)
-* easier integration with eurocard backplane -- mostly refactoring, etc.
+* easier integration with eurocard backplane
 * ... other?